Stagefright071/Macchanger_py/README.md

 To install, run install.sh according to your linux distro.

 Windows and MacOS are NOT supported.
+MacOS might work but is not tested

 To install manually: